Former Dry Cleaning Facility

 Low Temperature Evaporative Desorption Technology (EDT)

 An air discharge permit was obtained from the Bay Area Air Quality Management District, which allowed operation of the flameless evaporative desorption ex situ thermal treatment unit.
 Impacted soil consisted of Bay Mud, a fine-grained soil resistant to soil treatment methods.
-The soils targeted for treatment were in the vadose zone and below water table soils to a depth of 10 feet.
+The soils targeted for treatment were in both the vadose zone and below the water table.

-Reterro mobilized one EDT system to the site in September 2016, and commenced evaporative desorption soil processing, with a goal of completing the project within 45 days.
-Soil treatment goals were set one order of magnitude lower then environmental screening levels, and soil sampling of treated materials confirmed that the evaporative desorption process achieved those goals.
+Reterro mobilized one EDT system to the site i and commenced evaporative desorption soil processing, with a goal of completing the project within 45 days.
+Soil treatment goals were set one order of magnitude lower than environmental screening levels, and soil sampling of treated materials confirmed that the evaporative desorption process achieved those goals.
 Evaporative desorption processing of saturated Bay Mud materials provided an early site challenge that was addressed through real-time process engineering optimization.

 Contaminants of concern: Chlorinated Volatile Organic Carbons (CVOCs)